famo2414-art/Final-project_API/bible-verse-journal/README.md

-## 📖 Bible Verse Journal — Final Full-Stack Project
+Bible Verse Journal — Final Full-Stack Project

-### 🧩 Overview
+Overview:
 This project is a full-stack web application that allows users to **fetch, save, and manage Bible verses**, with support for personal reflections and search history.
 It demonstrates **frontend–backend integration**, **CRUD operations**, and a **modern responsive UI** built with React and TailwindCSS.

 ---

-### ⚙️ Features
+Features:
-✅ Fetch random or specific Bible verses using the NET Bible API
+.Fetch random or specific Bible verses using the NET Bible API
-✅ Search and view verses dynamically
+.Search and view verses dynamically
-✅ Save verses with personal notes
+.Save verses with personal notes
-✅ Edit or delete saved reflections (CRUD)
+.Edit or delete saved reflections (CRUD)
-✅ View search history with timestamps
+.View search history with timestamps
-✅ Mobile-friendly dark mode interface
+.Mobile-friendly dark mode interface

 ---

-### 🛠️ Tech Stack
+Tech Stack:
 **Frontend:** React (Vite), Tailwind CSS
 **Backend:** Node.js, Express.js
 **Storage:** JSON files (`verses.json`, `history.json`)